lgfischer/wordpress-backup-ant-script/readme.md

 WordPress Backup Ant Script
 ===========================

-This is a simple Ant script to make backups of a WordPress blog in a remote machine (possibly running Windows).
+This is a simple Ant script to make backups of a WordPress blog in a remote machine.

 Basically, it will connect to your server, make a copy of the WordPress directory, make a dump of the MySql database, zip everything, and then download the resulting file.
 The final zip is named with the timestamp, so you can easily find backups latter.

+I wrote it to automate remote backups of [my own blog](http://leonardofischer.com/).
+It runs on a Linux server, but I would like to save the backups in a external machine running Windows.

 Pre-Requisites